tutor time curriculum intent at the regis school

 The tutor programme will be delivered by a dedicated team of tutors under the leadership of a Director of Year and Head of Year.
-We have specialist tutors in Y11, whilst the Y7-10 team rotate with their tutees (TBC), creating a team ethos.
-The language of our own student designed Regis 10 is the foundation of the programme and each tutor session works towards developing at least one quality and personal trait promoted by our R10 (be respectful, actively listen, be welcoming, be positive, be determined, be resilient, be creative, be independent, be kind and have belief).
+We have specialist tutors in Y11, whilst the Y7-10 team rotate with their tutees creating a team ethos.
+The language of our own student designed Regis 10 is the foundation of the programme and each tutor session works towards developing at least one quality and personal trait promoted by our R10 (be respectful, actively listen, be welcoming, be positive, undertake service, be resilient, be creative, be independent, be kind and have belief).

 Students consider social, moral and cultural issues and the UNCRC (United Nations Convention on the Rights of the Child) in weekly ‘Education With Character’ (EWC) sessions, as well as through assembly themes and through analysis of current affairs (In the News).
 In Y10 and 11 this content is delivered in PSHCE sessions which are taught in tutor time.
 The EWC resources are adapted from the Jubilee Centre for Character Education curriculum.
 Student health and wellbeing is ensured through themed weeks and resources are written by the Head of Year (age appropriate and meet the localised context of a particular year group at a particular time).

-Themed weeks also give all students plentiful opportunities to engage in social action from planting crocus corms for our ‘Purple for Polio’ campaign, to raising awareness and food supplies for our annual food drive.
+Themed weeks also give all students plentiful opportunities to engage in social action and service from planting crocus corms for our ‘Purple for Polio’ campaign, to raising awareness and food supplies for our annual food drive.
 Curriculum content delivered in tutor time ensures every student understands why they are fund raising for causes as diverse as UNICEF, to our local hospice.
 Our work in this area is considered best practice nationally (UNICEF RRS Gold School, Equalities Award, iwill campaign case study school).
 Student engagement in our tutor programme is tracked through our student pledge.